-Investment/Loan Value Decision Making Arrangements £10m or less Deputy Chief Executive/Chief Finance Officer (CFO) in consultation with Chairman of C&I Committee Greater than £10m but no more than £25m C&I Committee Investment Working Group Greater than £25m but no more than £50m C&I Committee Greater than £50m GPC
+Investment/Loan Value Decision Making Arrangements £10m or less Deputy Chief Executive/Chief Finance Officer (CFO) in consultation with Chairman of C&I Committee Greater than £10m but no more than £25m C&I Committee Investment Group Greater than £25m but no more than £50m C&I Committee Greater than £50m GPC

-The C&I Investment Working Group has been created to reflect the proportional representation of the Committee; there are 3 Conservatives Members, 1 Liberal Democrat Member, and 1 Labour Member.
+The C&I Investment Group has been created to reflect the proportional representation of the Committee; there are 3 Conservatives Members, 1 Liberal Democrat Member, and 1 Labour Member.
 The meetings of this Group can also be undertaken virtually if necessary.
 At times, it may even be too difficult to convene this Group before an initial expression of interest needs to be placed; therefore in this scenario, the Deputy Chief Executive/CFO in consultation with the Chairman and Deputy Chairwoman of C&I Committee is delegated the responsibility to place an initial bid (with the information also circulated to other members of the Group).
 Any final bid, however, has to follow the delegation as set out above.

 Where appropriate, the Council will work with a partner organisation to develop the portfolio in order to ensure the right skills are used and the necessary capacity is generated in order to access market opportunities.
-The Council has used one professional advisor to date, however there are many such advisors in the market and therefore if the Group feels it is appropriate, other advisors may also be engaged.
+The Council has used several professional advisors to date, which has provided access to different opportunities across the market.